Are Car Window Rain Guards Necessary for Car Camping?

 Why This Matters for Your Setup:

 • Condensation Control: Waking up to a car that feels like a swamp is a rookie mistake.
 Cracking your windows just a tiny bit with rain guards allows moisture to escape.
-My first few trips, I learned this the hard way with damp sleeping bags.
+It is an easy lesson to learn the hard way, with damp sleeping bags to show for it.
 It's a simple fix for a common problem.

 • Airflow Without the Elements: On a cool, misty morning, you want fresh air, not a face full of drizzle.
 These deflectors let you keep your windows cracked slightly.
 This means you can breathe easier without getting soaked.
-I used to close my windows tight and choke on stale air.
+It is tempting to close the windows tight, but that just traps stale air.

 • Noise Reduction (Sort Of): While they won't make your car silent, they can reduce that annoying wind buffeting when your windows are open even an inch.
 It's not about highway silence, but about making that little bit of airflow more pleasant.
 I found it helps when I'm parked and reading, wanting a breeze.